altruisticgenx/AltruisticXAI-Ecosystem-Hub/README.md

 - Clear all discoveries with "Clear All"
 - Discoveries persist between sessions

+### Using Ripples (Truth Supply Chain)
+1. Navigate to `/ripples`
+2. **Truth Tab**: Read the manifesto on building the truth supply chain first
+3. **People Tab (The Foundry)**: Complete the Binary Filter to find value-aligned collaborators
+   - Fill in the mad-lib style prompts about your structural values
+   - Broadcast your signal to find resonance with others
+4. **Practice Tab (The Intentool)**: Train your honesty muscle
+   - Click "⚡ Find Real-Time Example" to get live deceptive text from the web (powered by Gemini + Google Search)
+   - Or work with curated examples of corporate jargon, political spin, and marketing hype
+   - Select an honesty lens: Realist, Empath, or Skeptic
+   - Translate the deceptive text into honest, clear communication
+   - Click "✨ Get Feedback" to start a conversation with the AI Honesty Coach
+   - Iterate on your translation through chat
+   - Click "Verify Signal" to submit your translation to the dataset

+**Result**: Each verified translation becomes a training data point.
+You're teaching AI what honesty looks like through deliberate practice.

 ## Development

 The application uses Vite for development and builds.
 All AI and API functionality works in the browser with no backend required.

 ### API Rate Limits
 - GitHub API: 60 requests/hour (unauthenticated)
+- Grants.gov API: Standard federal API rate limits apply
+- Gemini API (for Ripples): Configured via environment, used for AI feedback and real-time grounding
 - Spark LLM: Based on user's quota

 ### Future Enhancements